rth/predicting-safety-events-US-cities-base/README.md

     conda activate predicting-safety-events
     conda install -c conda-forge --file requirements.txt
     ```
     from the root of the repository.
+The installation process can take a few minutes.
  3. Additional packages can be installed with `conda install` or `pip install`
     inside this environment.
 You can make sure you are inside the correct
     virtual environment by checking the output of `conda info` command.